ART IN PROGRESS | Creating Works that Resonate

 artists website

-N. Beach/820 Underpass | Final Design | Merge Conceptual Design | I-820 Underpass at North Beach
+N. Beach/820 Underpass | Fabrication | Merge Conceptual Design | I-820 Underpass at North Beach

 Open Plains, a new public artwork designed by Matthew Mazzotta, seeks to bring the outdoors in by transposing a natural scene within the community center lobby.
 Creating a focal point for the new building, a large grassy berm creates unique seating while a small group of sculptural birds glide gently overhead in a circle, moving their wings as they float in the airspace.
 The playful artwork is intended to give the viewer the experience of connecting with the open landscape that surrounds the community center, which is nestled within Northwest Community Park.